ibn-salem/sevenC_analysis/data/README.md

 sh download.sh
 ```

-This will creat sub-folders, download, and pre-format some data sets.
+This will create sub-folders, download external data sets and formats them.